Bear hunting: Firearms

-Hunters carrying firearms tend to favour calibres large enough to inflict as much tissue and bone damage as possible, as grizzly and brown bears can generally withstand a number of direct shots to the limbs or torso without ceasing their attack.
+Hunters carrying firearms tend to favour calibres large enough to inflict as much tissue and bone damage as possible, as grizzly and brown bear can generally withstand a number of direct shots to the limbs or torso without ceasing their attack.
 Bears have the ability to dramatically lower their heart rate when hibernating and will readily do so if injured, as a defense mechanism against blood loss.
 Hunters pursuing the animal deliberately might use a caliber larger than they would for the deer, elk and caribou that commonly co-inhabit the same area.
 If they intend to keep the hide, and to ensure a quick and humane kill, they may prefer to use a large bullet that will break the bear's shoulder and continue through the vital organs, ideally leaving an exit wound large enough to leave a blood trail to assist locating the downed animal.
-It isn’t uncommon to see bears being hunted from helicopters or in the air.
+It isn’t uncommon to see bear being hunted from helicopters or in the air.

 Bear spear

-The bear spear was a medieval type of spear used in hunting for bears and other large animals.
+The bear spear was a medieval type of spear used in hunting for bear and other large animals.
 The sharpened head of a bear spear was enlarged and usually had a form of a bay leaf.
 Right under the head there was a short crosspiece that helped fixing the spear in the body of an animal.
 Often it was placed against the ground on its rear point, which made it easier to hold the weight of an attacking beast.

 Baiting

-Often, bears will be attracted through the use of baits such as a rotting carcass, bakery by-products, sweets, or even jellies.
+Often, bear will be attracted through the use of baits such as a rotting carcass, bakery by-products, sweets, or even jellies.
 A hunter will then watch one or more baits from a stand, armed with a rifle, bow or shotgun.
-Many states within the US, have changed their hunting regulations and banned baiting as a form of bear hunting.
+Many states within the US have changed their hunting regulations and banned baiting as a form of bear hunting.

 Snaring

-In the Russian Far East, a lasso-like rope loop is hung across a path which bears are known to frequent; its end is tied to a tree.
+In the Russian Far East, a lasso-like rope loop is hung across a path which bear are known to frequent; its end is tied to a tree.
 The bear passes through the rope as it walks by and the lasso tightens around its body as it continues to move.
 Eventually the bear becomes so entangled within the rope that it can no longer move.
 After a few days, the hunter arrives to finish off the immobilised animal.

 Calling

-It is possible to attract bears by calling, imitating the sound of injured prey.
+It is possible to attract bear by calling, imitating the sound of injured prey.

-Bears seem to have very short attention spans and if they are responding to a call and the sound stops, generally the bear will cease following the sound.
+Bear seem to have very short attention spans and if they are responding to a call and the sound stops, generally the bear will cease following the sound.
 Two callers are often better than one when calling bear as they can keep up continuous calling for longer periods of time.
-Bears can hear a call for distances up to a mile and often will take their time in responding.
+Bear can hear a call for distances up to a mile and often will take their time in responding.